cyscale/cyscale.com/src/markdown/blog/2022-06-24-cloud-native-security-a-comprehensive-guide-to-securing-your-technology-stack.md

 * **Ensure compliance with the Least Privilege Principle.** Make sure no user has more privileges than required to carry out their tasks and eliminate all administrator/root accounts that are not strictly necessary.
 * **Implement strong encryption and use industry-recommended cryptographic algorithms with strong keys.** Ensure that no one can read databases, files, and other resources if they gain access to your company's cloud.

-You can identify misconfigurations in the cloud and remediate them effectively using Cyscale.
+You can identify misconfigurations in the cloud and remediate them effectively using the Cyscale security platform.

-Cyscale offers a [CSPM (Cloud Security Posture Management)](https://cyscale.com/blog/what-to-look-for-in-a-cspm/) tool that:
+The Cyscale Cloud Platform offers a [CSPM (Cloud Security Posture Management)](https://cyscale.com/blog/what-to-look-for-in-a-cspm/) security tool that:

-* checks for a wide variety of vulnerabilities,
+* checks for a wide variety of vulnerabilities using security controls,
-* provides integration with the most important cloud vendors like AWS, GCP, Azure, Alibaba,
+* provides integration with the most important public cloud service providers like AWS (Amazon Web Services), GCP (Google Cloud), Azure, Alibaba, and supports multi-cloud environments,
 * sends relevant alerts,
-* provides remediation steps to secure your cloud environment effectively, and others.
+* provides remediation steps to help your security teams protect your cloud environment effectively and overcome security challenges, and others.

 <!--EndFragment-->